Introduction to ARM

 You can mix and match ARM and Thumb code within the same binary.
-This is called interworking and it lets you take advantage of the strengths of each type of code.
+This is called interworking and it lets you exploit the strengths of each instruction set.

 For example: